condericson/babysfirst/README.md

 ![mobile screenshots](http://i.imgur.com/xwClNb9.png "Mobile Screenshots")

-This application combines the use of the React front end framework with Node.js on the back end.
+This application combines the use of the React front end framework with Node.js and MongoDB on the back end.

 ## Getting started
 ### `Install`